Skip to content

 • Get_Book (GET)

-The Add_Book won't actually work at this point because we've not populated the body, but it will be good enough to create the test script.
-For the second instance of Get_Book don't use the Verify option since we will want to code that by hand to match the book we actually added.
+The Add_Book won't actually work at this point because we haven't populated the body, but it will be sufficient to create the test script.
+For the second instance of Get_Book, do not use the Verify option, as we will manually code the verification to match the book we added.

 Once you are done, you should have: